LuckyTingting2019/dbEngine/README.md

 # dbEngine

 This is a database engine that parses, optimizes, and excutes SQL commands.
 It supports select, where, join(inner, left, right, natural), functions(AVG, SUM, COUNT, MAX, MIN), group by, expressions, alias, subquery and Distinct.
+Also implemented push down conjunctive predicates optimization.
 The following queries are tested.
-Also implemented push down conjunctive predicates optimization

 	1. Simple SELECT query
 SELECT SID, Score.CID, Score.Score<br/>